hj-n/dataset-adaptive-dr/README.md

 This repository provides:
 1. Implementation of the two structural reducibility metrics: PDS and MNC
-2. Codes for reproducding the experiments in the related academic paper
+2. Codes for reproducing the experiments in the related academic paper

-## Structrual Reducibility Metrics
+# Structrual Reducibility Metrics

 The implementation of structrual reducibility metrics (PDS, MNC) are provided under the directory `/src/reducibility/`.
 MNC and PDS is defined wihtin `pds.py` and `mnc.py`, respectively.

-### Requirements
+## Requirements

 - Python 3.8+
 - Numpy